-A calendar with the due dates for these course assignments can be found at the end of this syllabus document.
-The Quercus calendar has also been updated to reflect these deadlines.
+\\\A calendar with course session dates and deadlines can be found at the end of this document.

-Research Proposal (Parts 1 and 2) -45%
+Research Proposal (Parts 1 and 2) - 45%

 The major assignment for this course is a research proposal.
 Students will choose a topic related to the intersection of sociology and technology and then write a research proposal for a future empirical study.
-The steps in the process involve writing a strong research question, doing background research in the literature, choosing a hypothetical methodology to collect and analyze data, and then discussing the expected findings and their implications.
+The steps in the process involve writing a strong research question, conducting a literature review, choosing a hypothetical methodology to collect and analyze data, and then discussing the expected findings and their implications.

 This assignment is split into two main parts.
-The first is a short exercise (2-3 pages) in which students outline their intended topic and tentative research question for the purposes of receiving feedback (10%).
-The second is the longer (9-12 pages), finalized research proposal that involves setting up a prospective study and drawing on course material and outside scholarly sources to discuss the theoretical framework, methodology, and contribution of the more developed research question (35%).
-More detailed instructions will be posted on Quercus.
+The first is a short check-in exercise (2-3 pages) due on February 12 in which students outline their intended topic and a tentative research question for the purpose of receiving feedback (10%).
+The second is a longer, finalized research proposal (9-12 pages) that is due on April 9 and involves contextualizing and explaining the prospective study in greater detail (35%).
+More in-depth instructions will be posted on Quercus.